jnyryan/Vagrant-Ubuntu-Server/README.md

 # Vagrant Ubuntu Server

-Boot a Ubuntu Server quickly with VagrantUp
+Boot a Ubuntu Server quickly with VagrantUp with z-shell

 ##Prerequisites